TV Meteorologist

 When I see a meteorologist put their hand over the screen and draw a line or a drop down menu comes up and they "click" it are they the ones controlling that or is there somebody behind a computer clicking the buttons.

-Asked by Bryce about 9 years ago
+Asked by Bryce over 9 years ago

 Great question, Bryce.
 There are different ways of doing it with different systems.
 Most likely it is being controlled by the meteorologist via the weather system and the camera.
 It knows how to follow a finger and draw a line or move icons around the screen.
 If they were in front of a television monitor there are different systems that track the finger directly on the screen.